The Oxford Martin Programme on

 New technologies have the potential to fundamentally disrupt economic growth, investment, savings, consumption, employment, incomes, pensions, careers and productivity.
 Yet our understanding of what this will mean for the global economy, and how it will impact on markets, cities and societies is, at best, limited.

-The programme also works together with researchers from the Oxford Martin Programme on Technology and Employment as part of a consortium on the Horizon 2020 funded 'Tecnnequality' research project.
-This research aims to understand how technological innovations affect the size and nature of social inequalities as well as the labour market outcomes in EU markets.
-It also looks into policies and institutional configurations that will effectively reduce technology driven inequalities.
+The programme also works together with researchers from the School's Technology and Employment programme as part of a consortium on the Horizon 2020 funded 'Tecnnequality' research project.
+This research aims to understand how technological innovations affect the size and nature of social inequalities as well as the labour market outcomes in the EU.
+It also looks into policies and institutional configurations that will reduce technology-driven inequalities.

 Focusing mainly, but not exclusively, on the largest economies (USA, China, India, Japan, UK and Europe), the researchers will seek to answer a number of questions, such as: